 Links with existing storage projects such as Northern Lights will be considered.

 It will be also studied the future European North Sea cluster in Dunkirk which should be able to capture, package, transport and store 10 million tCO2 per year at horizon 2035.

 Arcelor Mittal is also exploring the possibilities for CCU technologies to play a role in a circular economy.
 As part of a project launched in 2015, a long-term partnership agreement with the innovation company LanzaTech, a large-scale production facility has been built to create ethanol from the carbon-intensive waste gases produced during steelmaking at the Gent plant in Belgium.

 Social Sciences and Humanities, Life Cycle and Cost Analysis

-These studies will be carried out by TOTAL, IFPEN and ETH Zürich and ArcellorMittal.
+These studies will be carried out by TotalEnergies, IFPEN and ETH Zürich and ArcellorMittal.